-To support engagement with Hutt City Councils communities based on a full understanding of local, regional and national issues, Wellington Water prepared a summary of the state of the three waters assets, and the work required to maintain and renew them to meet customer and regulatory standards.
+To support engagement with Porirua City Councils communities based on a full understanding of local, regional and national issues, Wellington Water prepared a summary of the state of the three waters assets, and the work required to maintain and renew them to meet customer and regulatory standards.

-This second stage today presents options for an achievable pathway to address the need to increase maintenance, improve understanding of asset condition and get on top of overdue renewals.
+This second stage today presents options for an achievable pathway to address the need to increase maintenance and get on top of overdue renewals.